The Long Night of Munich Museums - 18th October

 Archaeological pop-up tours of the museum, hourly from 7:30 p.m.

 The permanent exhibition is open until 1 a.m.
+Drinks at the SOLA-bar.

 Please note: Special Long Night tickets are valid for this event.
 Available from us, MünchenTicket or the participating venues.